 How many times have we heard we are what we eat?
 Well, in this week's news, dermatologists are joining the band of nutritionists who have told us time and time again to load up on antioxidant-rich fares (think berries and veggies aplenty—eat the rainbow!) in the name of a naturally radiant complexion.

-"They're so powerful from an anti-aging perspective when ingested and applied to your skin," Day explains.
-"Antioxidants help your skin defend itself from insult—from UV rays, from pollution, from stress, and from the bad sugars you end up eating anyway."
+"They're so powerful from an anti-ageing perspective when ingested and applied to your skin," Day explains.
+"Antioxidants help your skin defend itself from insult—from UV rays, from pollution, from stress and from the bad sugars you end up eating anyway."

 Additionally, Day recommends considering an extra supplement.
 She likes any high-quality pick that contains the specific antioxidant resveratrol.
 (And no, an extra glass of wine doesn't count!)

 5. Decrease Sugar Intake